600 free credits after installing the plugin on your WordPress site. No credit card required.

 Generate audio from the WordPress post editor

-Open a real post, launch WPVoicer from the editor, and use the free minutes before buying a package.
+Open a real post, launch WPVoicer from the editor, and use the free credits before buying a package.

 Entry pointDownload plugin first